23 Different Types of Flies in South Carolina

 The adult flies are strong fliers and can often be seen hovering near flowers for food.

-These bee flies do not sting or bite humans, so they can be safely enjoyed by anyone in the South Carolina area looking for something interesting to observe in nature.
+These bee flies do not sting or bite humans, so anyone in the South Carolina area looking for something interesting to observe in nature can safely enjoy them.

 23. Blue Blow Fly